ubcbraincircuits/whitepaper/source/appendices/upcoming.rst

 Open Science Framework  CWL Integration
 =======================================
-UBC will soon be an `OSF Institution <cos.io/our-products/osf-institutions>`_, which will enable CWL authentication into OSF.
+UBC will soon be an `OSF Institution <http://cos.io/our-products/osf-institutions>`_, which will enable CWL authentication into OSF.
 The university will also have its own unique OSF URL as well as a landing page to increase visibility of public projects associated with UBC.

 Cloud Innovation Center (CIC)
 =============================
 AWS has announced the launch of a CIC at UBC, which is slated to open in early 2020.
 Its theme is “Community Health and Wellbeing”.
-From their `website <cic.ubc.ca>`_:
+From their `website <http://cic.ubc.ca>`_:

     [CIC] provides UBC students, staff, and faculty access to cloud technology to advance projects, along with employing Amazon’s innovation processes.

-Read more about it `here <cic.ubc.ca>`_.
+Read more about it `here <http://cic.ubc.ca>`_.